harishsg99/Maghilchi-lang/README.md

 3. Need to add various functionality such as GUI Creation, networking support etc which will encourage kids to create games etc
 4. Memory Safe programming language for security of applications.

+# Future Plans for Maghilchi
+1. Create a package manager to install packages and remove packages for maghilchi

 ## How to Access Source Code of Maghilchi.

 Until first version of stable release source code of Maghilchi will be closed source as I need to do lots of code cleanup as code is clumsy as of now.